 • Ability to learn and recover from failure

 Timeline for Deployment:

-Battambang, with a population of 200,000, is the third largest city in Cambodia.
+With a population of 200,000, Battambang is the third-largest city in Cambodia.
 While it has modern conveniences, it has a small-town atmosphere.
-There are a range of housing options—from modern to local.
+A range of housing options—from modern to local—are available.
 There is electricity, running water, restaurant chains, and a great variety of local restaurants.
-There are many friendly people with a welcoming posture toward foreigners.
+The people are friendly and have a welcoming posture toward foreigners.

 Language is an essential part of ministry.
-The successful applicant(s) will receive one month of full-time conversational Khmer language study followed by ongoing half-time language and cultural acquisition for one year while working alongside the Khmer MFH staff.
+Those who do not know the language will receive one month of full-time conversational Khmer language study followed by ongoing half-time language and cultural acquisition for one year while working alongside the Khmer MFH staff.
 The goal will be to speak, read, and write the local language at a functional level in order to mentor, teach, and train others.